Disappearance of Aimee Semple McPherson: District Attorney Asa Keyes

-After months of testimony and investigation Keyes lacked the evidence he so earnestly sought to successfully prosecute the McPherson party in a jury trial.
+After months of testimony and investigation Keyes lacked the evidence he sought to successfully prosecute the McPherson party in a jury trial.
 Therefore, in January 1927, he asked for case dismissal.
-He said, referring to his own side, that he was through with perjured testimony, fake evidence and ...he had been duped and a (juried) trial against McPherson would be a futile persecution.
-After so much media buildup, it was wondered by some (who?) what McPherson did to force the abandonment of the "airtight" case against her.
-Keyes himself came under scrutiny.

 Alternate theories circulated about the real reason for the dismissal.
 One story, purportedly from a secret FBI file, claimed that newspaper tycoon William Randolph Hearst was being blackmailed by McPherson, who threatened to publicize a story she heard about him murdering movie producer Thomas H. Ince in 1924, and for being in an adulterous affair with actress Marion Davies.
 Hearst, fearing that such stories could damage his reputation, then pressured Keyes to drop the case.
-These incidents, though, were previously part of the public record.
+However, these incidents were already part of the public record.
 Thomas Ince reportedly died of heart failure brought on by acute indigestion and already there was a run of news gossip concerning Hearst and speculated suspicious circumstances surrounding Ince's death.
 Davies was a companion to Hearst since 1917, previously enduring publicized scandals about it.
 Moreover, such scheming was contrary to McPherson's previously known behavior as attested to by others.
-Guido Orlando, a promoter who made Greta Garbo a legend, wrote of McPherson: "She was not a bigot, she did not pry into people's private lives,...
+Guido Orlando wrote of McPherson: "She was not a bigot, she did not pry into people's private lives,...
 She was in all the time I knew her incapable of malice toward anyone."
 Other rumors spread that she simply bribed Keyes to flush the case with "hush" monies amounting from $30,000 to as much as $800,000.
 Details and the sources of the various rumors were ambiguous, with little evidence forthcoming to establish credibility.